The Current Environment

 AI can help to identify the patient profile and then apply what it knows to the care pathway relevant to the patient.
 Surfacing the information can help groups with risk stratification to ensure the appropriate risk models are being applied to a given patient or care coordinator workflow.
-An integrated AI-driven population health platform like CareSpace® can help automate risk stratification for population calculations so care coordinators can filter and prioritize which patients are likely to have the highest readmissions risks.
+An integrated AI platform like SOLITON can help automate risk stratification for population calculations so care coordinators can filter and prioritize which patients are likely to have the highest readmissions risks.

 Capturing social determinants of health

-The scorecard brings AI together at the clinical, data, and administrative levels by extracting relevant data and applying clinical and administrative logic to it.
-The fact that the AI is embedded into the system workflow means that quality metrics, HEDIS measures, screenings, medication adherence metrics, and value-based contracts are all updated in real-time.
+The scorecard brings AI together at the clinical, data, and administrative level by extracting relevant data and applying clinical and administrative logic to it.
+The fact that the AI is embedded into the system workflow means that quality metrics, HEDIS measures, screenings, medication adherence metrics, and value-based contracts are all updated in real time.